-Performance is given for each year from 31 December to 31 December.
+Performance is given for each year that data is available from 31 December to 31 December 2023.

-Basis: Mid to mid; net income reinvested, net of tax and charges.
+Basis: Bid to bid; net income reinvested, net of tax and charges.
 Performance does not include the effect of any initial or redemption charges.